irnutsmurt/SantaBot/README.md

        - `cfg_name`, `dbg_name`, `sqlite_name` don't *need* to do anything here unless you want to
 4. Run `python3 santa-bot.py`

+#### Steps to install as a Service to keep running after reboot
+To keep SantaBot running even after restart you can create a service.
+This works with Ubuntu, Raspberry Pi OS, or Armbian

+1. Copy the run_santa.sh to /usr/local/bin/ directory

+- sudo cp run_santa.sh /usr/local/bin/

+2. Create a service file using your favorite text editor and add the default user name to User= and the Group they belong to in Group=.
+To find out what group a user belongs "id -gn usernamehere"

+- sudo nano /lib/systemd/system/santabot.service

+		- [Unit]
+		- Description=Santa Discord Bot

+		- [Service]
+		- User= root
+		- Group= root
+		- Restart=on-abort
+		- WorkingDirectory= "Full Path to Santa Bot Here"
+		- ExecStart= /usr/local/bin/run_santa.sh

+		- [Install]
+		- WantedBy=multi-user.target

+3. When you save the file, you will enable it, then start it.

+- sudo systemctl enable santabot.service
+- sudo systemctl start santabot.service

+4. Then check the status

+- sudo systemctl status santabot.service

+5. When done using the bot for the season, disable using

+- sudo systemctl disable santabot.service

 #### Secret Santa Commands:

 - `s!join` = join the Secret Santa